BirajGtm/excel-to-firebase/README.md

 # Things didnt work out as planned hence we needed to change the entire architecture make it again.

 > Note: The code to upload to firebase, parding json and converting the excel file to json is still in the project.
 The code is fully working.
 FULLY TESTED !!

+# Update

+> The project has been continued and is fully functional in @prameshbajra github account.
+Repo name: **excelify**